Protection of Minors

 Consequences of Abuse

-The employment of any college employee who is convicted of a charge related to abuse of a minor will be terminated, whether the abuse occurred on or off campus.
-Any employee against whom a credible allegation of child abuse has been made as determined by a preponderance of the evidence, on or off campus, is subject to College discipline up to and including termination.
-Any Moravian student who is convicted of a charge related to abuse of a minor will be expelled from the College, whether the abuse occurred on or off campus.
+The employment of any University employee who is convicted of a charge related to abuse of a minor will be terminated, whether the abuse occurred on or off campus.
+Any employee against whom a credible allegation of child abuse has been made as determined by a preponderance of the evidence, on or off campus, is subject to University discipline up to and including termination.
+Any Moravian student who is convicted of a charge related to abuse of a minor will be expelled from the University, whether the abuse occurred on or off campus.
 Any Moravian student against whom a credible accusation has been made as determined by a preponderance of the evidence, on or off campus, is subject to discipline up to and including expulsion.

-Created and approved March 2019.
-Questions about this policy should be directed to Human Resources at email@example.com.
+This Policy and its procedures have been updated to reflect the name change to Moravian University July 1, 2021.
+Originally created and approved March 2019.
+Questions about this policy should be directed to Human Resources at firstname.lastname@example.org.